psychemedia/island-storynotes/worsley/richard_easy.md

 ah a proper affecting tone of voice of her present malady, and the prescription of the doctor.
 He seemed much affected at what he learnt, and : begged leave to have pen and paper to write her a billet, expressive of the 5 mne hö of his heart upon this melancholy occasion,

-| After is captain r retired, Mrs. 1— communicated this billet to her cousin, who was not unpleased with the compliments and declarations it contained, at the same time lamented the very particular predicament of captain 8.— which precluded bim from 1 FP CO. any chance of his obtaining her hank or n her fortune.
+| After is captain r retired, Mrs. 1— communicated this billet to her cousin, who was not unpleased with the compliments and declarations it contained, at the same time lamented the very particular predicament of captain 8.— which precluded him from 1 FP CO. any chance of his obtaining her hank or n her fortune.

 Mig F days, HE which period the captain called atleast a dozen times to enquire after her health, and constantly expressed his sorrow at finding she was not 3 and incapable of seeing .